wso2/docs-is/en/docs/guides/login/log-into-simplesamlphp-using-is.md

     ```

     !!! info
-		For Ubuntu users, please install the following extension as well:
+		If you are an Ubuntu user, install the following extension as well:
 		`            # apt-get install php5-json           `

-3. Install SimpleSAMLphp using the following commands.
+3. Install [SimpleSAMLphp](https://simplesamlphp.org/) using the following commands.

     ``` java
     # sudo mkdir /var/simplesamlphp/